jrbeckwith/because.js/README.md

     make dist/because.js

-To build because.js, you'll first need to [install Node and npm](https://docs.npmjs.com/getting-started/installing-node) if you don't have them already.
-You should also [install Yarn](https://yarnpkg.com/lang/en/docs/install/) if you don't have that.
-This will create the JS bundle `dist/because.js` and the accompanying sourcemap `dist/because.js.map`.
-Only `dist/because.js` is needed to use the library, but it can be useful for debugging to have the sourcemap available alongside.
+This should create the JS bundle `dist/because.js` and the accompanying sourcemap `dist/because.js.map`.
+Only `dist/because.js` is needed to use the library, but it is useful for debugging to have the sourcemap available alongside the bundle.

-`dist/because.js` is a [UMD module.](https://github.com/umdjs/umd) If you don't know or care what that means, you can just include it in the normal `<script>` way.
-This will define a global variable `because`.
+The file `dist/because.js` is a [UMD module.](https://github.com/umdjs/umd) If you don't know or care what that means, just know that you can just include it in the normal `<script>` way and this will define a global variable `because`.
+(If you don't want a global, then use a module loader.)

-There are multiple ways to use because.js (e.g. as CommonJS or ES2015 modules) but the bundle is the simplest, in the sense that it does not require an additional build step or loader to get a result in the browser.
+There are multiple ways to use `because.js` (e.g. as CommonJS or ES2015 modules) but the bundle is the simplest, in the sense that it does not require an additional build step or loader to get a result in the browser.

-If you want to find some example code to look at, you can find an extended usage example containing some demos under `example/`.

-See `example/README.md` for simple instructions on how to run the example.

-This example code uses React and ES2015, but that's just for illustration purposes.
-It doesn't matter at all whether you use React or anything like that;
-because.js will work the same in any case.

 ## Build tools